CG573/databolaget.github.io/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## What the fuck is this?
+I don't trust alkolist.github.io so I made my own.

 ## GitLab CI

 This project's static Pages are built by [GitLab CI][ci], following the steps